rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 ## Event 1: Pick ‘n sort!
 (300 points)
 ### Task Setup
-Based on your selected level, specific blocks (cubes) will be placed on the positive half-plane and in front of the robotic arm.
-Your team need to sort small blocks to the left and large ones to the right of the arm.
+Based on your selected level, specific blocks (cubes) will be placed on the positive half-plane (in front of the robotic arm).
+Your team need to sort small blocks to the left and large ones to the right of the arm in the negative half plane.

 Requirements:
 - Choose only one level for completion.